SAAFoST MERITORIOUS AWARDS FOR JOURNALISM For work published or broadcast in 2017

 Entries may be submitted by any journalist, author, publishing house, media department or member of SAAFoST.
 Nominees must accept nomination by signing the nomination form.

-Entries and nominations will be adjudicated by a panel consisting of the Association's President, the Vice-President, the President Elect and three other members appointed by the Executive Committee of the SAAFoST Council.
-The panel may refer the entry to an expert in the field for evaluation but such expert will not form part of the adjudication panel.
+Entries and nominations will be adjudicated by a panel consisting of the following, or similar individuals, depending on availability: the Association's President, the Vice-President, the President Elect and three other members appointed by the Executive Committee of the SAAFoST Council.
+The panel may refer an entry to an expert in the field for evaluation but such expert will not form part of the adjudication panel.

 Nature of the award